France-ioi/bebras-platform/README.md

 # Bebras Platform

-This repository contains everythin you need to run the *Bebras* Task Platform, historically developped for (and run at) [French Beaver Contest](http://castor-informatique.fr/).
+This repository contains everything you need to run the *Bebras* Task Platform, historically developped for (and run at) [French Beaver Contest](http://castor-informatique.fr/).

 ## Prerequisites